Those who work in rugged industries like construction are used to wearing protective gear.

 The strap is also an important consideration, as you want strength and durability.
 A stainless steel strap isn’t ideal, because it can scratch when put to the test.
 A tough plastic, resin or genuine leather strap is a better choice.

 Related to the materials is the durability of the watch.
-Rugged watches have to withstand a fair bit of abuse, so factors like shock resistance and impact absorption are important.
+Rugged watches have to withstand a fair bit of abuse, so factors like shock resistance and impact absorption are important, features that a watch like a Smael watch possesses.
 The watch may be accidentally hit or dropped from a height.
 You want it to survive those kinds of hazards as well.

 Even if you don’t work in an environment where you need to directly place your arm in the water, you still need a watch that is water resistant so it stays sealed in any scenario.
 You might get caught in the rain, splashed with water while on the job, or face some other kind of dampness or humidity.